 Can I use a VPN for torrenting?

 Generally yes.
 It largely depends on the specific service provided by your VPN provider and the type of things you need to torrent.

 Instead of being the actual format of files, torrent is the common term for the protocol used for data and file transmission on the internet.
 VPNs have distinctive attitudes towards torrenting and most VPNs support it.
 In terms of the security of your torrent, it can be maintained by VPN providers who promise not to keep your logging.

 Another significant consideration when choosing a VPN for the torrent is the downloading speed.
 Speed tests are dramatically suggested before you get premium service purchased.

 Can my VPN service get blocked?

 VPN blocking can usually occur without any warning or notice.
 It’s mostly correlated with the local government’s policy or business profits.
-For instance, Kashmir lockdown belongs to the former type while the Netflix VPN ban belongs to the latter.
+For instance, the Kashmir lockdown belongs to the former type while the Netflix VPN ban belongs to the latter.

 However, no VPNs keep unchanged from the beginning to the end.
 Quality VPNs are so sensitive to any challenge to their service.
 Despite sudden blocks, solutions can be achieved in a short time and specialized servers will be prepared to meet the challenge.